32 Weeks Pregnant: The 32nd Week Of Pregnancy

 This is usually discarded.
 However, cord blood stem cells can treat the same diseases like bone marrow, but with a reduced chance of rejection.
 It is important to have a medical history and risk assessment to evaluate whether to store your baby’s cord blood.

 Tips for making your pregnancy better

 Last week we began talking about Braxton Hicks contractions.

 If you are experiencing these early contractions, there are several ways you can try to alleviate them:

 - Change positions.
 Lie down if you have been standing, or go for a walk if you have been sitting or lying down.

 - Take a warm bath for 30 minutes or less.

-- Drink a couple glasses of water because contractions may be stimulated by dehydration.
+- Drink a couple of glasses of water because contractions may be stimulated by dehydration.

 - Drink a warm cup of herbal tea or milk.

 If these steps do not help alleviate your contractions, contact your healthcare provider.